Faculty of Law, University of Indonesia: Notable alumni

 FH UI's prestige and large class size have enabled it to graduate a large number of distinguished alumni.

 Ahmad Fikri Assegaf, the co-founder of Assegaf Hamzah and Partners law firm, graduated from FH UI in 1992.
 Her sister-in-law, Najwa Shihab, a journalist, is also a graduate of FH UI in 2000.

-Scholars who graduated from FH UI include Mardjono Reksodiputro, Maria Farida Indrati.
+Scholars who graduated from FH UI include Mardjono Reksodiputro and Maria Farida Indrati.